rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>first collected by Chr.
 Ign.
 La Trobe</CITE>

-If two or more distinct initialisms (or sets of initials), acronyms, or abbreviations appear in juxtaposition, separate them with a space.
+<a name="0.5.28.3">0.5.28.3</a> If two or more distinct initialisms (or sets of initials), acronyms, or abbreviations appear in juxtaposition, separate them with a space.

 >Example:
 ><CITE>M. J.P.
 Rabaut</CITE>